remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/ssh/setup.md

 ## 1. Host key pair (permanent)

-The private key, held by the server, is used for host authentication.
+The private key, held by the server, is used for _host authentication_.
 It is typically stored in `/etc/ssh`.

 These keys should be automatically created when installing SSH on the server (?), so no generation is required.